kkujansuu/gramps/addons/events_and_citations/README.md

 4. You can merge events.

 5. You can drag citations to or from the clipboard.

+6. You can copy an event to other family members

 ### 1. Deleting an event or a citation